Doctors Note Logo

 • Muscle weakness

-If you notice any of these symptoms, use this free Diabetic Neuropathy symptom checker to better understand your symptoms and determine whether you should seek immediate medical attention.
+If you notice any of these symptoms, it's important to check what might be causing them—take a few minutes to complete this free AI symptom checker to help identify potential causes and understand when you should seek medical care.

 Can an Average Glucose of 150 by Itself Cause Nerve Damage?